 Change Your Clock, Change Your Batteries

 Is your smoke alarm working?
-On March 13, the spring time change will occur, and this is a good time to make sure your smoke and carbon monoxide alarms are working.
+On Sunday, March 12, the spring time change will occur.
+This is a good time to make sure your smoke and carbon monoxide alarms are working.

 Although a large percent of homes have smoke alarms, many may not work because of dead or missing batteries.
 These nonworking alarms give residents a false sense of security.
 To check an alarm, firefighters recommend pushing the test button.
 The alarm should sound a loud beeping sound by the time you count to 10.
 If not, it needs to be replaced immediately.